zounathan/ctf/pwn_tips/Heap_overflow/heap_skills.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
  ```
 1. contruct fake fd and bk in chunk A
-2. off-by-one rewrite pre_inuse=0, keep the size(B) unchanged. (or change size(B), and construct the chunk foot.)
+2. off-by-one rewrite pre_inuse=0, presize=size(A), keep the size(B) unchanged. (or change size(B), and construct the chunk foot.)
 2. free(B), unlink chunk A
 * [2015 PlaidCTF plaiddb](http://blog.frizn.fr/pctf-2015/pwn-550-plaiddb)

 # unsorted bin attack
-Exploiting the overwrite of a freed chunk on unsorted bin freelist to write a large value into arbitrary address.<br>
+Exploiting the overwrite of a freed chunk on unsorted bin freelist to write a unsortedbin freelist address into arbitrary address.<br>
 If the fd of bck(the bk of the unsorted bin) is controlled, we can make `*(bck->fd)+0x10=unsorted_chunks(av)`.
 ```c
 /* remove from unsorted list */